chickenboot/chickenboot.github.com/_posts/2013-05-22-zurb-foundation-with-nanoc-part-3.md

 vintageinvite$ subl Gemfile
 {% endhighlight %}

+<div class="code-link">File: <a href="https://github.com/chickenboot/vintageinvite/blob/v1.2/Gemfile">Gemfile</a></div>
 {% highlight ruby %}
 gem 'kramdown'
+gem 'listen'
 {% endhighlight %}

 {% highlight bash %}
 vintageinvite$ bundle install
 {% endhighlight %}

+You'll notice I've also added the *listen* gem, so that I can use the `nanoc watch` command (which keeps an eye on changed files, and compiles them on the fly, so you don't need to continuously compile and view).

 Then we need to tell nanoc that our blog posts should be converted by this library: